rosepearson/GeoFabrics/README.md

 ### Fetching geospatial data from web APIs
 GeoFabrics also contains support for downloading all LiDAR tiles from OpenTopography, or a particular vector layer from the LINZ data service.
 In both cases this data is only downloaded within a spectified polygon (catchment region).
 This functionality is contained in the lidar_fetch module for LiDAR, and the vector_fetch model for vector data.
 It can be used independently of the other geofabrics modules (aside from a slight gepency on the geometry module) and will be separated into an independent package in issue [23](https://github.com/rosepearson/GeoFabrics/issues/23).
 Example of its usage can be found in tests/test_lidar_fetch and tests/test_vector_fetch.

+## Requirements
+### Required Software
+See the `environment_windows.yml` or `environment_linux.yml` depending on your operating system under root for a list of package dependencies.

+### Required Credentials
+You will need a https://data.linz.govt.nz/ login and API key to pull vector data from the LINZ data service, or to run the tests locally on your machine.
+Create a login and navigate to https://data.linz.govt.nz/my/api/ to create an API.

 ## Import into a conda environment
 You can use this package by using pip to install the package and dependencies using the following commands in a conda terminal to add it to that environment, where you must either specify `environment_windows.yml` or `environment_linux.yml` depending on your operating system.
 Each file is located in the root repository folder.
 Sorry there is no macOS support at this stage.